How Page Load Speed Impacts SEO & User Engagement? (And How to Test It with SEOmator)

 Visual representation of the consequences of slow web page loading on user interaction and satisfaction.

-⚠️ Warning: Neglecting page speed optimization can lead to high abandonment rates.
+Warning: Neglecting page speed optimization can lead to high abandonment rates.
 A challenge I've actually faced in my work was seeing a client's site suffer a 25% drop in session duration due to unaddressed speed issues.

 Understanding how page load speed influences SEO rankings is crucial for any professional in the field.
 Search engines, particularly Google, prioritize user experience, and page speed is a significant component of that experience.
-Based on my 6 years in this field, I've seen numerous instances where improving page speed led to higher rankings and increased organic traffic.
+Based on my experience in this field, I've seen numerous instances where improving page speed led to higher rankings and increased organic traffic.

 Page Load Speed and SEO Rankings